 Even with all of these differences, glass lizards and snakes appear to come from similar beginnings.
 In 2007, scientists discovered a 95-million-year-old fossil that's the oldest known proof of the lizard's evolution to a legless state.
 This new fossil, called Adriosaurus microbrachis, has tiny, nonfunctioning front legs, but still-functioning and normal-sized hind legs.
 The fossil is the same approximate age as snake fossils that have similar vestigial front legs, leading to the conclusion that snakes and lizards lost their legs around the same time.
 The new creature is believed to be the closest relative to whatever spawned both snakes and lizards.

-For more information on legless lizards and related topics, slide through the links on the next page.
+For more information on legless lizards and related topics, slide through the links below.